Page - FAQs

 I would like to participate in the Air Force Marathon.
 Is permissive TDY authorized?

-Permissive TDY is authorized for Air Force active duty members under AFI 36-3003 (26 Oct 09) Military Leave Program, Section F, Paragraph 12, Table 7, Rule 30.
+Permissive TDY is authorized for Air Force active duty members under AFI 36-3003 (11 May 16) Military Leave Program, Chapter 4, Paragraph 4.2.3, Table 4.5, Rule 12.
 Be sure to check with your supervisor.

 In accordance with Joint Travel Regulations, DoD guidance and AF Instructions, civilians cannot be granted permissive TDY to participate in the Air Force Marathon.
 For more information please contact HQ AFMC/A1SXA at (937) 257-4803, (937) 257-4803 or DSN 787-4803.